bosbec/mobileresponseDocs/dialogs/NewWelcomeToAdmin.md

 ### <center>Thank you for creating a Bosbec account</center>

-The **Bosbec WE platform** can be used for many purposes.
+The **Bosbec WE** platform can be used for many purposes.
 A few preconfigured services will be installed on your account.
 Which services are installed depends on what solution you signed up for.
 You can also create completely customized solutions using the **Workflow Builder**.

 Your account is valid for one month of free testing with enough credits to send a few messages.
-Use your test period to find out how you prefer to use the **Bosbec WE platform**!
+Use your test period to find out how you prefer to use the **Bosbec WE** platform!

 After your trial period ends, you will probably want to continue using the service.
 Your new favorite service will continue to be available for 199 euros per month + transfer costs for messages.